 No, don’t worry; although scuba divers love all sharks, even the ones perceived as dangerous, the Whale Shark is not one of them.
 As the largest fish in the sea, reaching lengths of around 12 meters or more, whale sharks have an enormous menu from which to choose.
 Fortunately their favorite meal is plankton.
 They cruise around and filter feed on these tiny plants and animals, along with any small fish that happen to be around.

-The whale shark, like I’ve mentioned, is a filter feeder.
 In order to feed, the gentle giant juts out its gaping jaws and passively swims along swallowing and filtering everything in its path.

 It’s easy to spot a Whale shark with its flattened head and blunted snout.
 Its back and sides are light gray to brown with clear white spots among pale vertical and horizontal stripes, and its belly is clearly white.
 Its two dorsal fins are set rearward on its body, which ends in a large dual-lobed caudal fin (or tail).

 Pattaya Whale Shark Population